Yew! I’m Lix.

 The perennial 80s kid, my love for the aesthetics and heroes of that era of BMX will never die.
 A freestyle girl at heart, the magic I feel watching footage of the earliest tricks (kick turns, rock walks, rollback 540s, coaster wheelies) is palpable.
 I go mad for neon colours, and those classic 80s graffiti-esque scripts juxtaposed with block text and paint splatter are an ever-present influence on my style of design.

-In early 2011, after many years away from BMX, I had a vivid and inspiring dream about my childhood Freestyler.
+After moving to Brisbane, Australia, in the late 2000s, I had a vivid and inspiring dream about my childhood Freestyler.
 Shortly after, I restored and built up the first vintage frame I could find.
 Other builds followed, and in 2012 I managed to track down that same model of frame and build a tribute to my original bike (with a few tweaks and upgrades for flatland) that I ride almost every day.
 I’ve never been a ‘factory’ fan or purist, I love bringing old school style together with new tech, creating unique builds with custom colours and artwork, expressing my personality.